AliNoor1/BuildIt/CONTRIBUTING.md

 `git branch branch-name` creates a new branched called `branch-name`

+`git branch -d branch-name` deletes the branch called `branch-name` this only works if you are on a different branch and is only recommended if you have already merged the changes from `branch-name`.

 `git checkout branch-name` moves you onto the branch called `branch-name` at this point everything in your /BuildIt directory only reflects what exists in `branch-name`.

 `git status` tells you if you have any uncommitted changes and if your branch is up to date with remote/origin